alch-1/web-app-project/README.md

 # Web App Project
-Simple webpage simulating an online marketplace platform for musicians and event holders to post their gig opportunities
+Simple webpage simulating an online marketplace platform for musicians and event holders to post their performing opportunities.

 Technologies used:
 - HTML